proof88/PRooFPS-dd/doc/menu-02-Game-Logic.md

 \section gameplay_basics Basics

 There is no separate binary for server and client instance.
-There is only a single executable that can behave either as a server or a client, depending on if we create or join a server.
+There is only a single executable that can behave either as a server or a client, depending on if we create or join a server from the main menu.

 There is some shared code between server and clients, some examples:
  - keyboard and mouse inputs are detected and sent to the server (see [section: Player Input Handling](#gameplay_player_input_handling)),